Postdoctoral Research Associates

-The FRC's Postdoctoral Research Associate positions provide opportunities for early career development, publication, supervision by national leaders in human development and family studies, and experience working on transdisciplinary teams.
-Candidates should have completed a doctoral degree in human development/family studies, nutritional sciences, psychology, education, economics, or related fields.
-They must also have strong methodological and quantitative data analysis skills, writing skills, and the ability to work in a collaborative transdisciplinary environment on projects.
-These projects are related to the prevention of childhood obesity, food insecurity, resource development for immigrant families and their children, and programs that connect food and family in positive ways.
+The FRC's Postdoctoral Research Associate positions have provided opportunities for early career development, publication, supervision by national leaders in human development and family studies, and experience working on transdisciplinary teams.
+Previous postdoctoral associates have worked on projects related to the prevention of childhood obesity, food insecurity, resource development for immigrant families and their children, and programs that connect food and family in positive ways.

-The FRC is currently seeking to fill up to two postdoctoral positions to commence as early as August 2017.
-Preference will be given to candidates with expertise in the following areas:
+The FRC is currently seeking to fill a postdoctoral positions to commence as early as August 2020.
+Preference will be given to candidates with strong biostatistical and longitudinal modeling skills, and with expertise in the following areas:

 - Early childhood nutrition